40ue/Keyauth-bypass/README.md

 # FAQ
 1. Is this a virus?
 No, windows defender will catch this as a virus.
-This is a false positive, if you do not feel comfortable downloading the executable then build from source.
+This is a false positive, if you do not feel comfortable downloading the executable just leave.